dognotdog/ptpwebcam/README.md

  Many other cameras can in theory be made to work, but are not yet supported.

+ ### Not usable because of hardware limitations
+ - Nikon D40 does not support tethered live view.
+ - Nikon D80 does not support tethered live view.

  ## Known Issues

  ### Library Validation